Elbanby/Linux_Essentials/README.md

 These are some of the commands from the linux essential training for the LPI linux certification.
 I am not pursuing the certification as of now.
 However, I am studying the material for my personal development.

-Here I am not covering all the material/commands taught, as I have previous experience with Linux.
-Hence I am only gonna be including few things like extra flags that I have just learnt about, that are interesting to me.
+Here I am not covering all the material/commands taught.
+I have previous experience with Linux, hence, I am only gonna be including a few things like extra flags that I have just learnt about, and find interesting.

 # Commands starts here.
 Happy learning!